 - Chat tables: Round chat tables encourage collaboration and clear communication, making them a natural fit for group activities outdoors.

 Extension tables provide ample space for activities in your outdoor classroom.

 While natural light is usually enough on sunny days, direct lighting may be necessary on gloomy afternoons or when students must complete complex assignments.
 Consider LED or solar-powered lanterns as a quick, simple solution, or hang colorful string lights to brighten up outdoor classrooms on overcast days.

 In semi-enclosed spaces, floor and table lamps illuminate desks and tables for pop quizzes and writing tasks.
-Hanging light fixtures, wall lights and sconces often have dimmable controls that allow teachers to adjust brightness with ease.
+Hanging pendant light fixtures and sconces often have dimmable controls that allow teachers to adjust brightness with ease.
 Your outdoor lighting options will vary depending on wiring or outlet access and other factors, so keep the limits of the space in mind when choosing fixtures.

 Lighting for outdoor classrooms may be necessary for certain tasks and activities.

 Once you’ve assembled an outdoor classroom for your students, consider useful accessories to round out the layout.
 In open-air settings, patio umbrellas and canopies provide much-needed shade on sunny days and keep teachers, students, and materials from getting soaked by a sudden rain shower.